thriveweb/sailing-paradise/content/boatTours/2018-08-31-birthday-parties.md

 icon: /images/uploads/cake.svg
 featuredImage: /images/uploads/fully-catered-or-byo.jpg
 intro: >-
-  ## gold coast birthday boat party
+  ## gold coast birthday party cruise

   If you are looking for the perfect birthday party venue on the Gold Coast then look no further.
-Sailing In Paradise can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda' or combine both our beautiful catamarans to suit up to 50 people, or we can arrange a raft up party with 4 catamarans for up to 90 people.
+Sailing In Paradise can create the perfect Gold Coast birthday party experience that you and your guests will remember.
+We can cater for groups of up to 30 people on our signature sailing catamaran the 'Spirit of Gwonda' or combine both our beautiful catamarans to suit up to 50 people.
+  Got an even larger group?
+No problems, we can arrange a raft up party with 4 catamarans for up to 90 people.

-  The sailing catamarans are smooth and stable and very open plan making them perfect for entertaining.
+  The sailing catamarans are smooth and stable and very open plan making them perfect for your next birthday party event.

   You can choose to BYO everything or we can arrange all the catering for you.